Morpho-kinematic properties of Wolf-Rayet planetary nebulae: Morpho-kinematic modeling

-To model M\,1-32, we exploited an equatorial dense torus resembling its H$\alpha$+[N\,{\sc ii}] image (see Figure~\ref{wc1:figures:hst}), and a thin prolate ellipsoid reproducing collimated bipolar outflows reaching $v_{\rm out}=\pm 170\pm20$\,km\,s$^{-1}$ relative to the central star in the P--V arrays (see Figure~\ref{wc1:pv:diagram}).
-The velocity dispersion maps depict high values at the central region that is similar to that in Th\,2-A, similarly viewed almost pole-on \citep{Danehkar2015a}.
-High-velocity collimated bipolar outflows with a very low inclination ($i=5^{\circ}$) make those high values in the dispersion maps.
-Previously, \citet{Akras2012} estimated $v_{\rm out}=\pm 200$\,km\,s$^{-1}$ at $i=5^{\circ}$.
-The HWHM measurements of the integrated line profiles also yield a mean expansion velocity of $31\pm 3$\,km\,s$^{-1}$.
+To model M\,1-32, we exploited an equatorial thick torus resembling its H$\alpha$+[N\,{\sc ii}] image (see Figure~\ref{wc1:model:shape}), and a faint bi-conical shape reproducing collimated bipolar outflows reaching $v_{\rm out}=170\pm20$\,km\,s$^{-1}$ relative to the central star in the P--V arrays (see Figure~\ref{wc1:pv:diagram}).
+Additionally, a tenuous exterior halo was included to match the velocity channels, resulting in a model similar to \citet{Akras2012}.
+The velocity dispersion maps depict high values in the central region analogous to that of Th\,2-A, which is similarly viewed almost pole-on \citep{Danehkar2015a}.
+Those high values in the dispersion maps are produced by high-velocity collimated bipolar outflows with a very low inclination ($i=4^{\circ}$). \citet{Akras2012} also estimated $v_{\rm out}= 200$\,km\,s$^{-1}$ relative to the central star.
+The HWHM measurements of the integrated emission-line profiles also yield a mean expansion velocity of $31\pm 3$\,km\,s$^{-1}$.

-The \textsc{shape} model of M\,3-15 was made with an equatorial dense torus based on the \textit{HST} observation (see Figure~\ref{wc1:figures:hst}), and a thin prolate ellipsoid associated with collimated bipolar outflows with $v_{\rm out}=\pm 80\pm20$\,km\,s$^{-1}$ relative to the nebular center according to the P--V diagrams (see Figure~\ref{wc1:pv:diagram}).
-This model is similar to that adopted by \citet{Akras2012}, leading to outflow velocities of $\pm 100$ \,km\,s$^{-1}$ based on long-slit observations.
-Our inclination of $5^{\circ}$ with respect to the line of sight is also in full agreement with \citet{Akras2012}.
-The \textit{HST} image clearly illustrates how this PN is oriented on the sky plane, in agreement with our IFU velocity maps in Figure~\ref{wc1:ifu_map}.
-The \textit{HST} image of this PN looks very similar to the PN Vy\,1-2 with [WR] or \textit{wels} has a similar morphology seen almost pole-on with an inclination angle of $10^{\circ}$ \citep{Akras2015}.
+The \textsc{shape} model of M\,3-15 was fabricated using a stretched, sheared torus based on the \textit{HST} observation (Figure~\ref{wc1:model:shape}), and a thin prolate ellipsoid associated with collimated bipolar outflows with $v_{\rm out}= 110$ and $70$\,km\,s$^{-1}$ according to the P--V diagrams (Figure~\ref{wc1:pv:diagram}) for H$\alpha$ and [N\,{\sc ii}], respectively.
+Two dissimilar linear velocity factors are employed in the velocity law of the prolate ellipsoid to generate the synthetic H$\alpha$ and [N\,{\sc ii}] results.
+The main shell in this PN could be deformed similar to M\,3-30 and Abell 41 \citep{Jones2010a} owing to the ISM interaction.
+However, we caution that our WiFeS spatial resolution is insufficient for properly constraining the ring-shaped shell of this compact ($\leq 6$\,arcsec) PN, so our 3D model is one of several possible solutions that can be achieved by modifying the main shell and its orientation. \citet{Akras2012} also found outflow velocities of $100$ \,km\,s$^{-1}$ in a long-slit observation of M\,3-15.
+Our inclination of $4^{\circ}$ with respect to the line of sight is also in agreement with \citet{Akras2012}.
+The \textit{HST} image of this PN looks very similar to the PN Vy\,1-2 with [WR] or \textit{wels}, which has a similar morphology seen almost pole-on with an inclination angle of $10^{\circ}$ \citep{Akras2015}.